 Camp Sekani & Beacon Hill

-This trail system sits on 1,000 acres and features 30 mountain bike trails to choose from.
+This trail system sits on 1,000 acres and features 30 mountain bike trails.
 The elevation gain is moderate, with the highest point at 2,604 feet above sea level.

-Located in Spokane Valley, this hike has various trails to the top, including more challenging terrain, including a 1,200-foot gain in elevation.
-Don’t be intimidated, the views of the Palouse await.
+Located in Spokane Valley, this hike has various trails to the top, including more challenging terrain.
+Once at the top, take in sweeping views over the Palouse farmland with Steptoe Butte in the distance.

 Spokane River